m20072/CourseShare/README.md

 - **Course List Display with Filtering**: CourseShare implements a RecyclerView to display a list of available courses.
 Users can easily browse through the list and filter it to search for a specific course or course code.
 This filtering feature helps users quickly find the desired course based on keywords, course names, or course codes.

-- **Material List within Courses**: Within each course, CourseShare utilizes another RecyclerView to display the material list.
-This feature allows users to quickly browse and access the study materials specific to a particular course.
+- **Material List within Courses with File Information**: Within each course, CourseShare utilizes another RecyclerView to display the material list.
+This feature provides additional information for each material, including the size and name of the file, as well as the name of the uploading user.

+- **Material Count for Courses**: CourseShare includes a counter that specifies the number of materials within each course.
+This feature helps users get an overview of the amount of study materials available within a particular course.

 - **Efficient File Downloading**: CourseShare leverages Android's DownloadManager to streamline the process of downloading study materials from Firebase Storage.
 This feature ensures that users can easily retrieve the files they need for offline access.